 If you’re getting Pension Credit and qualify for Council Tax Support, your savings could affect how much you get.

-Most people can’t make new claims for these benefits as they’re being replaced by Universal Credit.
+You can’t make a new claim for these benefits as they’re being replaced by Universal Credit.

 Are you already claiming one of these benefits and you have savings worth £6,000 or more?
 Then you’ll need to let the office that pays your benefit know.